michaelli99/1.SP500-Index-Long-Short-Strategy/README.md

 ![alt text](plots/figure7_pred_error_hist.png)

 From the above summary statistics table and plots, we have the following observations for each prediction model:
 #### 4.1.1.
-SVR
+Ridge Regression
-**SVR model achieved the lowest MSE (0.002267) and the highest R-squared (0.139177) among all three models.** Both MSE and R-squared statistics indicate that SVR has the lowest prediction error squared on average.
+**The return direction prediction results based on ridge regression achieved the highest accuracy, precision, recall, and F1 score across all three models.** The highest accuracy indicates that ridge regression's prediction has the highest overall prediction performance.
+The highest precision suggests that when rigde regression generates positive prediction, it has the highest probability of being correct, and the highest recall signifies the model captures the among all actual positive returns. indicate that SVR has the lowest prediction error squared on average.
 The lowest MSE achieved by SVR model can also be observed from Figure 5 where prediction errors of SVR are generally distributed closer to x-axis.
 **However, SVR also has the lowest prediciton direction accuracy (61.73%) among all three models.** The prediction direction accuracy is calculated by dividing the frequency of predicted return and actual return have the same sign by total count of prediction.
 In Figure 4, the prediction direction accuracy is the proportion of Quadrants II and IV's points in the whole plot.
 We can see that SVR has more points in Quardrant II than the other two prediction models.
 If we set negative predicted return as not rejecting the null hypothesis, this suggests that SVR has higher chance of being false negative (Type II error).
 However, we also notice that some of the misclassifed points from SVR are very close to x-axis.
 This can be explained by the hyperparameter of epsilon in SVR model. **The value of epsilon will define a margin of tolerance where no penalty is given to prediction errors within the margin, making the model ignore small prediction errors and assigning more extreme valuese as "support vectors".
 Compared with Ridge Regression and Random Forest, SVR is more robust to less extreme data points and performs better when predicting more extreme values.** In the strategy performance evaluation part, we also notice that SVR-based strategy results in better return performance despite the lowest prediciton direction accuracy (or "win ratio").

-#### 4.1.2.
-Ridge Regression
 **Ridge Regression ranks second in MSE and R-squared, and its performance in prediction errors is comparable with SVR.** This could be explained by the fact that we use linear kernel for SVR so that both Ridge Regression and SVR predictions are based on linear transformations of the regressors.
 From Figure 4, we can observe that Ridge Regression often gives more conservative predictions than SVR.
 This can be explained by a large regularization constant (alpha) derived from the training set and the hyperparameter epsilon in SVR which ignores small errors for SVR training.
 **Ridge Regression achieved the best 70.37% return direction prediction accuracy.** This can be observed from Figure 4 where Ridge Regression appears to have the most points in Quadrants I and III.
 Ridge Regression also has the lowest prediction bias with an average prediction error of 0.001 as shown in Figure 6.

+#### 4.1.2.
+SVR
+**SVR model achieved the lowest MSE (0.002267) and the highest R-squared (0.139177) among all three models.** Both MSE and R-squared statistics indicate that SVR has the lowest prediction error squared on average.
+The lowest MSE achieved by SVR model can also be observed from Figure 5 where prediction errors of SVR are generally distributed closer to x-axis.
+**However, SVR also has the lowest prediciton direction accuracy (61.73%) among all three models.** The prediction direction accuracy is calculated by dividing the frequency of predicted return and actual return have the same sign by total count of prediction.
+In Figure 4, the prediction direction accuracy is the proportion of Quadrants II and IV's points in the whole plot.
+We can see that SVR has more points in Quardrant II than the other two prediction models.
+If we set negative predicted return as not rejecting the null hypothesis, this suggests that SVR has higher chance of being false negative (Type II error).
+However, we also notice that some of the misclassifed points from SVR are very close to x-axis.
+This can be explained by the hyperparameter of epsilon in SVR model. **The value of epsilon will define a margin of tolerance where no penalty is given to prediction errors within the margin, making the model ignore small prediction errors and assigning more extreme valuese as "support vectors".
+Compared with Ridge Regression and Random Forest, SVR is more robust to less extreme data points and performs better when predicting more extreme values.** In the strategy performance evaluation part, we also notice that SVR-based strategy results in better return performance despite the lowest prediciton direction accuracy (or "win ratio").

 #### 4.1.3.
 Random Forest
 **Random Forest ranked last in prediction error.** Random Forest is based on ensembling decision trees, and it results in the most conservative prediction as all of the predicted values fall in the range (-0.02, 0.02) possibly because of the averaging effect of all trees.
 The prediction R-sqaured of Random Forest is significantly lower than the R-squared of Ridge Regression and SVR, indicating that Random Forest's prediction is not very helpful in explaining the variation of the target variable.